AdekSeun/Technicaltask_adek/README.md

 ### Project Structure:

-`pageobject` contains Page Object classes, each representing a different page of the application.
-(Referer to Allpagemanager.js to see how other pages have been refrenced tests: Houses the actual test scripts using Playwright and the Page Object Model.(prouductapagetest.spec.js) Testutils: Includes test data for the automated test for data driven purpose package.json: Node.js package file containing project metadata and dependencies. playwright.config.js: Configuration file for Playwright.
+`pageobject`
+- PageObject folder: contains all the different pages created for the application, with AllManager.js serving as the main page that manages all other pages in this project.

+- MainPage.js: contains the method used to perform actions on the OurCategory page, such as accepting cookies, clicking, and verifying the landing page title.
+It follows the sequence for Category.js, Subcategory.js, and Product Page.
+AllPageManager.js serves as the main page and is imported into the productpagetest.spec.js to reduce the task of creating objects for each page.

+- Tests folder: consists of the test for the task (productpagetest.spec.js), which serves as the entry point.
+It contains the description of the task and utilizes the data-driven approach to call data from the TestUtils folder and methods created in different pages of the project.
+Different actions are separated by comments (//) to indicate actions for each page.
+The test script verifies each landing page and product text while capturing the product page for final verification, attached to the test protocol page.

+- Testutils: This contains the test data and being called from the test scrip page

+- Writing Tests:
-Writing Tests: Create your test scripts inside the tests directory.
+Create your test scripts inside the tests directory.
 Follow the Page Object Model pattern by interacting with the application through the methods provided in the pageobject classes.